andreshyer/recursive-math/README.md

 This repo is designed to abstract many of the ideas of solving recursive coefficients, with a goal of allowing for the pseudo-functional programming of coefficients.
-After solving for the coeifficents in terms of an abitary constant, if one exists, computationally efficent calculating values form the curve.
+After solving for the coefficients in terms of an arbitrary constant, if one exists, computationally efficient calculating values form the curve.

+# Installation

+`pip install recursive_math`

 # Overview

-For many ODEs with inital value boundary conditions, they can be solved in series form recursively.
+For many ODEs with initial value boundary conditions, they can be solved in series form recursively.
 Taking a simple case.